navpil/loggol/Readme.md

  - Console `slf4j-simple` (not discussed further)
  - JCL `slf4j-jcl` - which in turn will use log4j or JUL or whatever (not discussed further)

-Uses SPI to find implementation.
+Uses SPI to find implementation (as of `2.0.7`).
+But as of `1.7.21` what they do is to reimplement the class `org.slf4j.impl.StaticLoggerBinder`.

 ### Logback